adarshsharma584/Talkies-real-time-serving/README.md

-# GupShup — Chat App
+# Chat-Bird — Chat App

 A modern real-time chat application built with React (Vite) on the client, Express + MongoDB on the server, Redux Toolkit for state management, and Socket.IO for live messaging.